Root Rot In Money Tree: Signs & How To Save!

 If your money tree is affected by root rot, you will see specific signs on your plant.
 The plant might not show any sign initially, but it will show symptoms if it suffers for an extended period.

-It can be challenging to understand the reason behind the signs as some of them are similar to other problems.
+It can be challenging to understand the reason behind the signs as some are similar to other problems.
 However, if you can identify them on time, it will be easier for the plant to recover quickly.

 We have discussed all the possible signs that can tell you that your money tree suffers from root rot.